andrewbadge/DNSRoaming/Deployment/Readme.md

 You could do this via Powershell with a GitHub Repo for the locations of your settings files.

 Hints: Rules based on a network name are unlikely to work on multiple PCs.
 Use Network Types.

+## Hardening DNS Roaming

+If the objective is to install DNS Roaming so the user is not aware of it (and cannot modify the rules); consider the following.

+Currently the installer will always:

+- Install the Client App
+- Set the Client app to start with Windows
+- Allow the BUILTIN\Users group to edit settings

+A future update may allow the Client to not be installed.
+In the interim you could just remove it manually.
+Additionally change the permissions for the %PROGRAMDATA%\DNSRoaming\Settings folder to Deny access to Users.